Noninteracting tight-binding models for Fock parafermions: Introduction

 \section{Introduction}

-Models of single-particle fermions are extremely important as they provide an intuitive approximate description of many physical systems as well as being the basis for perturbative calculations~\cite{fendley14,fendley24}.
+Models of single-particle fermions are important in providing an intuitive approximate description of many physical systems as well as being the basis for perturbative calculations~\cite{fendley14,fendley24}.
 Parafermions are fascinating generalizations of fermions with exclusion statistics intermediate between fermions and bosons~\cite{fendley14,cobanera14,alicea16,hutter16}, and they may provide a platform for topological quantum computing~\cite{kitaev03,nayak08,hutter16,lahtinen17}.
 However, parafermions typically arise in strongly-correlated systems and generally do not have a single-particle description~\cite{fendley12,fendley14,nigro14,milsted14,jermyn14,zhuang15,sreejith16,iemini17,samajdar18,zhang19,rossini19,schmidt20,offeidanso20,lahtinen21,teixeira22b}.
-There are exceptions~\cite{baxter89a,baxter89b,fendley14,alicea16,alcaraz17,alcaraz20a,alcaraz20b,alcaraz21,mastiukova22,batchelor23,mann25}, most notably Baxter's clock model~\cite{baxter89a,baxter89b,fendley14,alicea16,alcaraz17,batchelor23} which is a non-Hermitian generalization of the Ising model in one dimension with a complex, single-particle spectrum.
-For $p$ state parafermions in a system with $L$ orbitals, there are $p^L$ many-body energies, each of the form
+There are exceptions~\cite{baxter89a,baxter89b,fendley14,alicea16,alcaraz17,alcaraz20a,alcaraz20b,alcaraz21,mastiukova22,batchelor23,mann25}, most notably Baxter's clock model~\cite{baxter89a,baxter89b,fendley14,alicea16,alcaraz17,batchelor23} which is a non-Hermitian generalization of the Ising model in one dimension (1D) with a complex, single-particle spectrum.
+For $p$ state parafermions in a system with $L$ sites, there are $p^L$ many-body energies, each of the form

 where $\omega = \exp (2 \pi i / p)$, $(n_1, n_2, \ldots , n_L)$ are parafermion occupation numbers $n_j = 0,1,\ldots , p-1$, and $\epsilon_j$ are real single-particle energy levels found by diagonalizing a square matrix whose order scales linearly with the system size $L$.
-Moreover, the levels $\epsilon_j$ for arbitrary $p$ are related to those of the Ising model with $p=2$~\cite{baxter89a,baxter89b,fendley14,alicea16,alcaraz17}.
+Moreover, the levels $\epsilon_j$ for arbitrary $p$ are related to those of the Ising model (with $p=2$)~\cite{baxter89a,baxter89b,fendley14,alicea16,alcaraz17}.

-In this paper, we consider noninteracting tight-binding models for four-state ($p=4$) Fock parafermions~\cite{cobanera14} in one dimension with a real single-particle spectrum.
-Four-state Fock parafermions~\cite{cobanera14} are quantum particles with an associated Fock space, and creation and annihilation operators where each orbital may have an occupancy of $0$, $1$, $2$ or $3$.
+In this paper, we consider noninteracting tight-binding models for four-state ($p=4$) Fock parafermions~\cite{cobanera14} in 1D with a real single-particle spectrum.
+Four-state Fock parafermions~\cite{cobanera14} are indistinguishable quantum particles with an associated Fock space, and creation and annihilation operators where each orbital~\cite{orbitalcomment} may have an occupancy of $0$, $1$, $2$ or $3$.
 For a system with $L$ orbitals, there are $4^L$ many-body energies, each of the form